 Holographic wills are not exempt from testamentary capacity to execute a will.

-Common requirements of a last will and testament prepared for the purposes of transferring assets include a person making the will, referred to as the testator, to sign the document and have witnesses sign it who are present at the same time, and must personally witness either the signing of the will or the testator’s acknowledgment of the signature or of the will.
-In California if a person writes up a will and signs it themselves, it may still be considered valid.
-This is called a holographic will, which is recognized by the State.
+Holographic wills can be considered valid in California courts.
+Despite the common requirements of a last will and testament prepared for the purposes of transferring assets that include the person making the will, referred to as the testator, to sign the document and have witnesses sign it who are present at the same time, and who personally witness either the signing of the will or the testator’s acknowledgment of the signature or of the will, handwritten wills (holographic) may be considered valid in court.
 California estate planning lawyers can assist surviving loved ones and beneficiaries with the questions surrounding a holographic will document.
 The importance of a will is that it explains where and how an individual would like their assets divided, debts resolved and end of life issues outlined in detail as they are very personal matters.
-Long Beach estate planning lawyers guide clients to make sure a will contains the legally necessary language so a person’s wishes can be honored at the time of their death according to California and federal laws.
+Oakland estate planning lawyers guide clients to make sure a will contains the legally necessary language so a person’s wishes can be honored at the time of their death according to California and federal laws.

 California law states that a holographic will is valid and enforceable so long as the material provisions of the will and the signature are in the handwriting of the testator.
 There is no requirement for witnesses, acknowledgements, or other formalities.
 A holographic will also does not even need to be dated.
 A holographic serves the same function as a formal typewritten will, naming executors and determining which assets go to which beneficiary, among other things.
 Holographic wills are far more open to a validity challenge than wills meeting the formal will signing requirements.
 A holographic will needs to establish by some evidence that it is written in the handwriting of the testator.
 If a date is not present, then any inconsistency between the holographic will and the provisions of another dated will are decided in favor of the dated will.
 Holographic wills are only exempt from the signing requirements of a formal will.